 I fear that I will never again be able to watch The Godfather with fresh eyes or a sense of wonder.
 This is both because I’ve now seen it four times, but, more saliently, every filmed organized crime story since 1972 is inspired by (or a reaction to) The Godfather.

-Of course, the movie is so unimpeachably great that I can’t give it anything less than 5 stars.
+Of course, the movie is so unimpeachably great that I can’t give it anything less than the highest possible rating.
 It’s a rare movie of such uncommon depth and filmmaking precision that you’ll find new highlights every time you watch.
 As a visual work, it’s enveloping both in its familial warmth but it’s oppressive, shadowy interiors via Gordon Willis’s innovative masterclass of cinematography.

 I found, this time, the story’s pace to be more ungainly than I recalled.
 After the iconic wedding scene, the movie takes a while to really pick back up — during that stretch I was convinced I would bump it down my rating down a half star as I felt more obligation than immersion while watching.